enviodev/docs/docs/HyperIndex/Advanced/performance/latency-at-head.md

 ### Hosted Service

 We have ongoing projects to keep improving the sync and build times of the hosted service.
-Currently the indexers do run slightly slower on the hosted service than they may on a powerful laptop.
+Currently, the indexers do run slightly slower on the hosted service than they may on a powerful laptop.
 If you are looking for a beefy hosting solution please contact us on Discord, and we can discuss our enterprise plans.

 By leveraging these features and providing feedback, you can help us maintain and improve the performance of your HyperIndex setup.